Ruby the Galactic Gumshoe

 Ruby the Galactic Gumshoe is a science fiction radio drama series by the ZBS Foundation, written by Thomas Lopez.
-The first series, Ruby: Adventures of A Galactic Gumshoe, was created in 1982.
+The first series, Ruby: Adventures of A Galactic Gumshoe, was created in 1982, and was broadcast on about 500 public radio stations.
 In each story, the title character Ruby is hired to solve a metaphysical problem.
-New series have been released every few years, reaching Ruby 10 in 2018.
+New series have been released every few years, reaching Ruby 15 in 2025.
 Ruby is played by actress Laura Esterman.

 Description

 Ruby is a comic science fiction treatment of the hardboiled detective genre; the original series took place on the planet of Summa Nulla ("the high point of nothing") although later series took Ruby to other planets and solar systems.

 Laura Esterman starred as Ruby in the first series and Karen Young starred in the second series as "Ruby Too", another version of the protagonist, while Esterman, as Ruby, had a cameo part in this series.
 Esterman returned to the lead role from Ruby 3 onwards, credited as Blanche Blackwell.

 The series was originally syndicated to air on the radio in episodes of approximately three to four minutes long, but later released as half-hour episodes to radio stations.
 To date, thirteen Ruby adventures have been released, the most recent in 2019.

 Ruby has been broadcast in 23 countries, including Canada (on CBC), England (on BBC), Australia (on ABC) and the US (originally on PBS, more recently on Sirius-XM Satellite Radio).
 Ruby entered Science Fiction's Audio Hall of Fame for Best Science Fiction of 1982.